DS-Homebrew/TWLHelper/README.md

 - The GitHub cog pushes GitHub webhook updates into specific threads in the server.
     - In `settings.json`, set `GITHUBUPDATES` to the channel where the main GitHub webhook is set.
     - In `settings.json`, under `THREAD`, set values accordingly.
+- The NoIntro cog has commands related to searching the No-Intro database.
+    - For now, only Nintendo DS games are supported.
+    - In `settings.json`, set `NOINTRO` to the relative path of the database file.
+        - This is by default set to the pre-provided `no-intro.dat` file.

 ## License
 ```